Dieting is challenging to navigate. Many factors contribute to the success of the

 could have long-term effects on your health and well-being.

-The second mistake is being too hard on yourself, which can lead to low self-esteem and depression.
+The second Psychology of Dieting Mistakes is being too hard on yourself, which can lead to low self-esteem and depression.
 The third mistake is not having enough time for yourself, which can lead to stress, anxiety, or depression.

 If you notice these signs or have any other questions, please contact someone who can help you – a friend or a professional counselor.

-Also Read: Modern Lifestyle and Health : 5 Easiest Tips for healthy lifestyle
+Also Read about 5 Easiest Tips for healthy lifestyle

 Unfortunately, with all this information coming at us, it is easy to forget about our mental health.
 Self-care neglect is when we don’t take care of ourselves because were too busy taking care of everyone else.